uon-nuget/ExpressiveAnnotations/README.md

 When working with ASP.NET MVC stack, unobtrusive client-side validation mechanism is [additionally available](#what-about-the-support-of-aspnet-mvc-client-side-validation).
 Client receives unchanged expression string from server.
 Such an expression is then evaluated using JavaScript [`eval()`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/eval) method within the context of reflected model object.
 Such a model, analogously to the server-side one, is basically deserialized DOM form (with some type-safety assurances and registered toolchain methods).

+Note that neither the server-side parser nor the client-side validation mechanism, as described above, have been changed in the `UoN.ExpressiveAnnotation.NETCore` version.

 ##### <a id="traps">Traps (discrepancies between server- and client-side expressions evaluation)</a>

 Because client-side handles expressions in its unchanged form (as provided to attribute), attention is needed when dealing with `null` keyword - there are discrepancies between EA parser (mostly follows C# rules) and JavaScript, e.g.